-The unit Contract price per ton for "Fiber-Reinforced HMA CI.
-1/2 IN.
-PG 58H-22" shall be full compensation for all costs, incurred to carry out the requirements of Section 5-04, including testing and shall include antistripping additive, synthetic fibers etc. Any costs that are already included in other Bid items in the Proposal shall not be included in the unit Contract prices per ton for the HMA Bid item.
+The unit Contract price per ton for "HMA CI. \\\\ PG \\\\" shall be full compensation for all costs, including anti-stripping additive, incurred to carry out the requirements of Section 5-04 except for those costs included in other items which are included in this Subsection and which are included in the Proposal.